 The filesystem should be clean.
 Otherwise run “fsck -f” – and answer the questions properly. “fsck” in write mode should be possible as we have not mounted the filesystem.
 We avoid doing so throughout the whole procedure.

-Step 5: Check physical block size of the filesystem and used space
+Step 5: Check the physical block size of the filesystem and the used space within the filesystem